jnixy/website/content/talk/science4us_podcast_2020/index.md

 > Science shouldn’t be the last word in our civic discourse – it should be the first.
 We can all strive to understand the basic facts of each issue, and then apply our social, ethical and religious values to plot a course forward -- together.

 > *Science For the Rest of Us* exists because it's much more fun to learn than it is to fight.
-After all, where is the time to hate when there is so little time to love?

 Personally, I would push back on the "science is boring" bit! :smile: